Differentially Private Bilevel Optimization: Efficient Algorithms with Near-Optimal Rates: Abstract

 \section{Abstract}

 Bilevel optimization, in which one optimization problem is nested inside another, underlies many machine learning applications with a hierarchical structure---such as meta-learning and hyperparameter optimization.
 Such applications often involve sensitive training data, raising pressing concerns about individual privacy.
 Motivated by this, we study differentially private bilevel optimization.
-We first focus on settings where the outer-level objective is \textit{convex}, and provide novel upper and lower bounds on the excess risk for both pure and approximate differential privacy, covering both empirical and population-level loss.
-These bounds are nearly tight and essentially match the optimal rates for standard single-level differentially private ERM and stochastic convex optimization (SCO), up to additional terms that capture the intrinsic complexity of the nested bilevel structure.
+We first focus on settings where the outer-level objective is \textit{convex}, and provide novel upper and lower bounds on the excess empirical risk for both pure and approximate differential privacy.
+These bounds are nearly tight and essentially match the optimal rates for standard single-level differentially private ERM, up to additional terms that capture the intrinsic complexity of the nested bilevel structure.
+We also provide population loss bounds for bilevel stochastic optimization.
 The bounds are achieved in polynomial time via efficient implementations of the exponential and regularized exponential mechanisms.
 A key technical contribution is a new method and analysis of log-concave sampling under inexact function evaluations, which may be of independent interest.
 In the \textit{non-convex} setting, we develop novel algorithms with state-of-the-art rates for privately finding approximate stationary points.
 Notably, our bounds do not depend on the dimension of the inner problem.